litmusautomation/imc-gcp-marketplace/README.md

 You may also want to review [the full inventory of GCP service dependencies](/docs/infra-inventory.md).

-#### 2. Deploy the IMC via Google Cloud Marketplace
+#### 2. Deploy the MC via Google Cloud Marketplace

-After you've created a Kubernetes cluster and the GCP service dependencies, you can [deploy the IMC from the Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/litmus-public/intelligent-manufacturing-connect).
-Associate your IMC purchase with a valid billing account and then follow the on-screen instructions.
+After you've created a Kubernetes cluster and the GCP service dependencies, you can [deploy the MC from the Google Cloud Marketplace](https://console.cloud.google.com/kubernetes/application(cameo:product/litmus-public/intelligent-manufacturing-connect)).
+Associate your MC purchase with a valid billing account and then follow the on-screen instructions.

 Once finished, review the post installation steps below.

-# Uninstall the IMC
+# Uninstall the MC

 #### Via the Google Cloud console

-Use the Google Cloud Platform console to uninstall the IMC.
+Use the Google Cloud Platform console to uninstall the MC.

 1. In the GCP Console, open your
     [Kubernetes applications](https://console.cloud.google.com/Kubernetes/application).
-2. From the list of applications, click **`IMC`**.
+2. From the list of applications, click **`MC`**.
 3. On the Application Details page, click **`Delete`**.

 #### Via the command-line

-You may also uninstall the IMC via the command-line.
+You may also uninstall the MC via the command-line.

 **Prepare the environment**